myendmess/01_Data-Analytics/README.md

 # Data-Analytics
-This repository contains part of the exercices done in the google data analytics
+This repository contains analysis and exercices i have performed